benwilcock/cf-cqrs-microservice-sampler/README.md

 Notice how the 'commands' go to the command url (`command.local.pcfdev.io`) and the queries go to the query url (`query.local.pcfdev.io`)s.
 This means you can __scale__ the command and query apps separately depending on load.

-# Business Benefits
+## Benefits

 There are several clear business benefits that make switching to Cloud Foundry an attractive option for this project.

  - **Lower Maintenance**

    - I don't have to script my own PaaS features (like auto-restart).
-   - I can provision my own backing-services (like MySQL etc.).
+   - I can provision my own backing-services (like MySQL etc.) without Ops.
    - I don't have to create, manage, secure or test container images.
    - I can achieve Continuous Delivery and add value constantly.